sldesnoo-Delft/q1simulator/README.md

 # Q1Simulator
 Simulator to execute Q1ASM and render the output channels.
-The simulator can be used like a `pulsar_qcm` or `pulsar_qrm` object of `qblox_instruments`.
+The simulator can be used like a `Pulsar` or `Cluster` object of `qblox_instruments`, where the Cluster can contain QCM, QRM, QCM-RF and QRM-RF modules.
-It can be used with other Python software to test the generation of Q1ASM program without using the actual hardware.
+The simulator can be used with other Python software to test the generation of Q1ASM programs without using the actual hardware.
 It can also be used stand-alone to check and display Q1ASM waveforms-and-program files.